BabbleSim/ext_NRF52_hw_models/docs/README_HW_models.md

 Whenever a HW model updates its event timer, it will call a function in the HW scheduler.

-The overall HW scheduler provided by the native_simulator, will advance simulated time when needed, and call into the corresponding HW submodule "event|task runner" whenever its event time is reached.
+The overall HW scheduler provided by the native_simulator will advance simulated time when needed, and call into the corresponding HW submodule "event|task runner" whenever its event time is reached.